Page updated 03/08/2023

 - Electrical permit & inspection fees are in addition to any building construction permit & inspection fees.

-Click on ELECTRICAL PROJECTS at the top of this page to read more about additional fees for electrical permits and inspections.
+Click on ELECTRICAL PROJECTS to read more about electrical permits and inspections.

 Have other questions about permits; inspections and cost, email us at [email protected]